 Figure 35-x – Example of TWT agreements negotiation

 In this example, AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
 Non-AP STA 1 affiliated with the non-AP MLD sends a TWT element in a TWT setup frame to AP 1 affiliated with the AP MLD.
 The TWT element sent by non-AP STA 1 indicates the links of AP 1, AP 2, and AP 3 to request three links to be setup TWT agreements (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3), and is with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
 AP 1 affiliated with the AP MLD sends a TWT element in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and the TWT element sent by AP 1 indicates the links of AP 1, AP 2, and AP 3 with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
-After successful TWT agrements setup on three links, these three links share the same TWT SP (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).
+After successful TWT agrements setup on three links, three TWT SPs with same TWT parameters exist on these three links (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).In another instance, non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT setup frame to AP 1 affiliated with the AP MLD.
+These 3 TWT elements sent by non-AP STA 1 indicate the links of AP 1, AP 2, and AP 3 to request three links to be setup TWT agreements, respectively, have different parameters, such as target wake up time, and all are with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
+AP 1 affiliated with the AP MLD sends three TWT elements in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and these 3 TWT elements sent by AP 1 indicate the links of AP 1, AP 2, and AP 3 respectively, and they are all with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
+After successful TWT agrements setup on three links, three TWT SPs with different TWT parameters exist on these three links(link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).

 Another example of TWT agreements negotiation between two MLDs is shown in Figure 35-y (Another Example of TWT agreements negotiation).